MattRyder/SteamAPI/README.md

 SteamAPI is a PHP wrapper for interacting with Valve's Steam Community.

-SteamAPI offers the ability to pull entire player profiles, including most played games, Steam Ratings, and groups subscribed to.
+SteamAPI offers the ability to:

+ * pull entire player profiles, including most played games, Steam Ratings, and groups subscribed to;
+ * get achievements and statistics schema for specific games (Steam apikey and json PHP extension required);
+ * track user achievements

-Hopefully over time, more functionality can be added to this API, including pulling global game statistics, group interaction and maybe achievement tracking if there's time!
+Hopefully over time, more functionality can be added to this API, including pulling global game statistics, group interaction if there's time!

 Overview